 9.1.
 Firely’s total liability for an attributable failure to meet its obligations under the Terms, or on any other legal basis, explicitly including every failure to meet guarantee commitments and indemnity obligations agreed on with User, is limited to the compensation of direct damage to the maximum of the aggregate amount of fees (exclusive of VAT) User has paid to Firely under the Terms for the past year.
 Firely’s total liability for direct damages, or on whatever legal basis, will never exceed €100,000 (one hundred thousand euros).

 9.2.
-Parties are not liable for indirect damages, consequential damages, lost profits, missed savings, damage to goodwill, damage as a result of business interruptions, damage arising from claims filed by User’s customers, damage related to the use of third party property, materials or software that User advised Firely to use and damage related to Firely’s engaging certain suppliers at User’s request.
+Firely is not liable for indirect damages, consequential damages, lost profits, missed savings, damage to goodwill, damage as a result of business interruptions, damage arising from claims filed by User’s customers, damage related to the use of third party property, materials or software that User advised Firely to use and damage related to Firely’s engaging certain suppliers at User’s request.
 Firely is not liable either for any modification, suspension or discontinuance of the Services.

 9.3.
 The exemptions and restrictions of liability referred to in articles 9.1 and 9.2 do not affect any of the other exemptions and restrictions of Parties’ liability laid down in these Terms.